2022 Kazakh constitutional referendum: Campaign

 Campaigning officially began on 6 May 2022 — the moment the presidential decree was signed — and would last until 4 June, 12:00 local time, which would be followed by the day of silence before voting takes place.
 That same day, the Central Election Commission (OSK) held a briefing whence OSK member Anastasia Shchegortsova noted that during the campaign, anonymous social media posts, calls for instability, and instigation of violence remained illegal.
 According to the chairman of the Information Committee under the Ministry of Information and Social Development Qanat Ysqaqov, any forms of publication on state media, social media posts, as well as texts on instant messengers would be considered campaigning.

-On 17 May 2022, the Telegram channel coronavirus2020_kz, which previously published news and statistical data on the COVID-19 pandemic, was unexpectedly renamed into REFERENDUM2022.KZ, sparking confusion amongst users and losing some followers for a brief period.
+On 17 May 2022, the Telegram channel coronavirus2020_kz, which previously published news and statistical data on the COVID-19 pandemic, was unexpectedly renamed into REFERENDUM2022.KZ, sparking confusion among users and losing some followers for a brief period.
 The newly rebranded channel would be served as an SMS newsletter that would publish information regarding the constitutional referendum.

 During the campaign, several instances of misinformation regarding the proposed amendments and the conduct of the referendum sparked discussion on social media.
 These included calls for poll boycotts because voting would classify citizens as "plebeian" or "incapacitated" and hence transfer the right to vote to others, claims that the amendments would expropriate citizens' private property, claims that former president Nazarbayev and his family would be financially supported for life at taxpayer expense, and claims that Russian would be deprived as the state official language.
 These claims were all debunked by the Ministry of Justice and local fact-checkers.